Gibbatron/Gibbatron.github.io/rnaseq-course-d3.md

 ---
 ---

-- We also need to specify the human gene reference file.
-- This is used to annotate the genes during the analysis.
+- We also need to specify the human gene reference file which is used to annotate the genes during the analysis.
-- We already have this file downloaded.
+- We already have this file downloaded from the rnaseq pipeline.

 ---
 #### resources/diff-abundance-params.yaml
 ---
 ---

-- As with the other pipelines, we need to make a parameter file containing each option for the pipeline.
+- As with the other pipelines, we need a parameter file containing each option for the pipeline.
+- Again, we will need to edit it before we run.

+- **We need to change the email address, and study name in this file (and the species if using a different one)**

+- Open the file in VSCode by simply clicking on it, then change your email address and scw account.
+- Then save the file by clicking `File > Save`.
+Close the file by clicking the 'X' next to the filename along the top of your window.

+***Linux Users***
 ```
 nano resources/diff-abundance-params.yaml